Interviews with Outstanding Authors (2025)

 In Dr. Maan’s view, the answer to what makes a good academic paper is often one of the greatest challenges that writers are facing.
 Balancing conciseness with the depth of information required can be particularly difficult.
 To streamline the writing process, it is crucial to plan ahead.
 She explains, “Establish a clear structure from the outset and consistently keep your core message in focus.
 Additionally, do not hesitate to make mistakes—seeking feedback from peers is an invaluable part of the learning process.
 Ultimately, this approach will strengthen your future publications and enhance the clarity of your work.

 Although developing proficiency in academic writing can be time-consuming, it is essential for the continued dissemination of innovative research.
-It provides an opportunity to contribute to one's field of expertise, stimulate new discussions, and gain valuable insights that have the potential to influence guidelines and advance healthcare practices,” says Dr. Maan.
+It provides an opportunity to contribute to one's field of expertise, stimulate discussions, and gain valuable insights that have the potential to influence guidelines and advance healthcare practices,” says Dr. Maan.

 (by Brad Li, Masaki Lo)